Charter for Knights of the White Lady

-D. Upon receiving notification of a new member’s acceptance from the Guildmaster, any Council member may admit the applicant and leave him with a rank of “recruit.”
+D. Upon receiving notification of a new member’s acceptance from the Guildmaster, any Council member may admit the applicant with a rank of “Recruit.”
 It is the admitting Council member’s responsibility to verify that the application was approved.

 SECTION VII: Guild housing and property

-A. The Kin House: The guild maintains a Kin House on the Landroval server, located virtually at 1 High Road in the Highdore neighborhood of the Bree-Land Homesteads.
+A. The Kin Hall: The guild maintains a Kin Hall on the Landroval server, with the address of 1 High Road in the Highdore neighborhood of the Bree-Land Homesteads.
 The Guildmaster shall be responsible for the overseeing of payment of maintenance fees, decoration of the grounds and interior, and setting in-game permissions.

-B. The Guild website: The Guildmaster or designee shall be responsible for paying for the subscription and shall maintain a Paypal account or use a credit card to pay this subscription rate at the period designated by the website provider.
-The Guildmaster may raise real funds via voluntary contributions from guild members to defray his personal costs associated with this subscription as deemed appropriate.
+B. The Guild website: The Guildmaster or designee shall be responsible for paying for the subscription and shall maintain a PayPal account or use a credit card to pay this subscription rate at the period designated by the website provider.
+The GM may raise real funds via voluntary contributions from guild members to defray his personal costs associated with this subscription as deemed appropriate.

-C. The Guild voice server: The Guildmaster or designee shall be responsible for paying the server fee and shall maintain a Paypal account or credit card for the payment of said fee.
-The Guildmaster may raise real funds to defray his personal costs associated with this subscription as deemed appropriate.
+C. The Guild VOIP server: If KWL maintains a voice chat server (such as Mumble), the Guildmaster or a designee shall be responsible for paying the server fee and shall maintain a PayPal account or credit card for the payment of said fee.
+The GM may raise real funds to defray his personal costs associated with this subscription as deemed appropriate.